In the face of ambiguity, refuse the temptation to guess.

 print("The binary representation of", num, "is", binary_representation[2:])

 As introduced earlier, computers can store data in bytes, which are typically made up of 8 bits.
 Thus, 1 byte can represent 2^8 = 256 different values.
 Positive integers are represented directly as binary numbers, while negative integers are represented using two's complement notation.
-Including zero, the range is from 0 to 255, which is why, for example, each pixel in an 8-bit grayscale image has a gray value between 0 (black) and 255 (white).
-For example, if you enter 255 and 256 in the decimal-to-binary converter below, you will see that the number 256 requires 9 bits to represent.
+Including zero, the range for a signed 8-bit integer is from -128 to 127.
+However, for unsigned 8-bit values (like colors), the range is from 0 to 255.

 # Displaying the binary representation of a positive and negative integer